GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

 {% endCompare %}

 {% Aside %}
-The summary is plain text string (no HTML or other formatting) that describes the extension.
+The summary is a plain text string (no HTML or other formatting) that describes the extension.
 The description should be suitable for both the browser's extension management UI and the Chrome Web Store.
-You can specify locale-specific strings for this field; see [Internationalization](/docs/extensions/reference/i18n/) for details.
+You can specify locale-specific strings for this field; see [Internationalization][i18n] for details.
 {% endAside %}

 ### Item description

-Your item description is intended to give users a more in-depth overview of the main features and functionalities of your item.
+Your item description is intended to give users a more in-depth overview of the main features and capabilities of your item.
 Item descriptions appear on the item listing page, underneath the screenshots.
-Descriptions should be concise, informative, and accurate, and should contain more than just one sentence.
-The ideal format is a paragraph followed by a short list of main features.
+Make your descriptions concise, informative, and accurate, using more than just one sentence.
+The ideal format is an overview paragraph followed by a short list of main features.
 Let users know why they'll love it.
 Avoid typos and symbols that commonly distract the user.

 {% Compare 'better' %}